Camp Lejeune water contamination: Janey Ensminger Act

-The bill applies to 15 specific ailments believed to be linked to the contamination, The Department of Veterans Affairs is assigned to provide the medical care.
+The bill applies to 15 specific ailments believed to be linked to the contamination.
+The Department of Veterans Affairs is assigned to provide medical care.
 To fund the medical care, the bill extends higher fees for VA home loan guarantees to October 1, 2017.

+While this law applies to all veterans who served at the base for 30 days regardless of where they slept at night, the same is not true of civilian family members, who are excluded if they did not live on base with an on base address for 30 days.
+During the Vietnam War era, about 50% of the USMC families lived off base while using the base as long as the veteran was stationed there.
+This means that for a large part of the children affected, they are not covered by CLFMP (Camp LeJeune Family Member Program, created by the Janey Ensminger Act) due to this on-base address requirement.
+Andrew Straw litigated this for himself for 7 years and was finally denied by the Federal Circuit in 2021.

+While CLFMP has such a base address requirement, the CLJA does not.
+Thus, while a person may receive millions of dollars for their exposure and injuries under CLJA, they may be excluded from the health care under CLFMP that would help screen for those CLJA-covered conditions.
+Congress has not addressed this inconsistency yet, but Straw is seeking health care and education payments under CLJA, currently before the Fourth Circuit because the District Court in Eastern District of North Carolina denied him.
+See above.

 Camp Lejeune Justice Act of 2022

 Efforts to create a Camp Lejeune Justice Act were renewed in 2022 and the Camp Lejeune Justice Act became Section 706 of the SFC Heath Robinson Honoring Our PACT Act, H.R.
 3967.
 This Act was packaged as S. 3373 with the Camp Lejeune Justice Act and finally passed by a vote of 86–11 on August 2, 2022.
 President Biden was scheduled to sign this bill on August 8, 2022, in a White House Rose Garden ceremony.

-The language of Section 804 provides for monetary relief for those injured by exposure to the Camp Lejeune base and its toxic water by 30 days of "living" or "working" or "otherwise" being exposed between 1953 and 1987 is the prerequisite for compensation.
+The language of Section 804 provides for monetary relief for those injured by exposure to the Camp Lejeune base and its toxic water by 30 days of "living", "working", or otherwise being exposed between 1953 and 1987 is the prerequisite for compensation.
 This includes in-utero exposure.
 There is a jury trial right that is not present in the Federal Tort Claims Act.
 Also, there is no requirement to prove negligence, making this what is known in tort law as a strict liability relief.
 All immunities that were used in the Multi-District Litigation are stripped by this new law, making it much easier for veterans, their family members, and others poisoned and injured to get relief.
 Many mass tort law firms have begun advertising for Camp Lejeune clients and there are conferences being held on this subject.